PC-Admin/blog/michael5collins.com/content/post/linux-administration-on-windows/index.md

 ---

-Visual Studio by default will also save edited files with Windows line endings.
-To prevent Visual Studio from doing this, we can adjust it's settings to make sure that it also uses Linux line endings.
+By default, Visual Studio will also save edited files with Windows line endings.
+To prevent Visual Studio from doing this, we can adjust its settings to make sure that it also uses Linux line endings.
 Go:

 File > Preferences > Settings